Home Subscription Vending

 Azure DevOps .yml example

 Once this is done, we can write our Azure DevOps pipeline.
+We will start with just creating our new Landing Zone and setting our prefered Management group.

 1